How to draw a cube: learn 3 common ways to show three dimensional cube on a flat paper - simple 3D view and 1 point and 2 point perspective.

 How to draw a cube in two point perspective

-The third way to draw a cube is with two point perspective.
+The third way how to draw a cube is using two-point perspective.
 It uses similar guidelines to the 1 point perspective above, but these merge into two different vanishing points.
-The result is a very dynamic and exaggerated view of the cube that really pops
+The result is a very dynamic and exaggerated view of the cube that really pops out from the flat drawing to the third dimension.

 We start simple by marking the two vanishing points.